 Tool window quick access

-In the lower left corner of the workspace, there is a button which initially looks like this .
+In the lower left corner of the IDE, there is a quick access button .

 Tool window bars and buttons

-When visible, the tool window button bars (or just tool window bars) are around the tool windows (or the editor area if the tool windows are hidden).
+When visible, the tool window bars are around the tool windows (or the editor area if the tool windows are hidden).
 These bars contain the buttons for showing or hiding the tool windows (tool window buttons).

 The context menus let you control the tool window viewing modes and other aspects of the tool window appearance.

 Initially, there are three button bars, two at the sides of the main window and one at the bottom.
 You can show or hide all button bars at once by clicking in the bottom-left corner of the workspace.